skovy/skovy.dev/content/blog/design-system-principles/index.md

    is built in a separate repository or it's in a separate directory/package if working in a monorepo.
 The intent is to establish clear, physical boundaries between the system and the application.
 This is important to avoid the system blending with the application.
-For example, business logic may start to blend into the system and make it hard to make changes and limits the reusability when the system is aware of a specific data model.
-An avatar component should not be aware of the user data model and it's fields or where the avatar image is hosted.
+If business logic starts to blend into the system it gets harder to make changes and limits the reusability.
+For example, an avatar component should not be aware of any user data model or where the avatar image is hosted.
    1. **Invest in design system specific tooling**: one of the advantages to isolating the system is that tooling can be optimized for the system.
       For example, releases can be automated or documentation can automatically deploy when changed.
    1. **Open source it**: or get as close as possible.
-The point isn't that it is open source, but rather the journey to open sourcing it can help encourage good practices.
-Would you put business critical (or sensitive) logic in something open source?
+The point isn't that it is open source, but rather the journey to open sourcing it can help encourage good practices. _Would you put business critical (or sensitive) logic in something open source?
 Would you open source something without proper test coverage?
-Would you open source something without proper documentation?
-Hopefully all of the answers are no. It's probably unlikely others will actually use it but it encourages good practices.
-There is clear separation between the system and business logic.
+Would you open source something without proper documentation?_ Hopefully all of the answers are no. It's probably unlikely others will actually use it but it encourages good practices.
 If done well, it can also benefit your design and engineering credibility in the community.
 1. **Be specific and intentional about the public API**: there should be a finite number of combinations of props and components.
 If there are an infinite number of combinations or [impossible states](https://kentcdodds.com/blog/make-impossible-states-impossible)